-During the year, the Company also provided advances to C.D.
+In 2021, the Company also provided advances to C.D.
 La Rock Puente F.C., Mons Calpe F.C.
 Yucatán, and Unión Deportiva Los Barrios, related parties under common ownership, also football clubs, to assist in covering their expenses.
-However, these advances totalling £108,816 (2020: £nil) have been adjusted against the outstanding shareholder loan, as there was no formal connection to the Company.
+However, these advances totalling £108,816 have been adjusted against the outstanding shareholder loan, as there was also no formal connection to the Company.